Worldly Treat

 Step 5: First Rise

-Step 6: Divide dough
+Step 6: Divide the dough

-take a piece of the dough, and begin to fold each side outward as if you are tucking it in.
+Shape the rolls: take a piece of the dough, and begin to fold each side outward as if you are tucking it in.
 Fold all around until a ball is formed.

 Yeasted bread balls shaped and placed in a cast iron skillet pan to rise.